doolin/hrecipe/readme.txt

 = 0.5.5.1 =
 * Add Theresa S to supporters list.
+* Fixed a type in a javascript function.
+* Closed the ul in the new feed creator.

 = 0.5.5 =
 * Updated from rss to simplepie feed reader